Competition aerobatics: Family 8 - combinations of lines, angles and loops

-Family 9 - Rolls and Spins
+Family 9 - rolls and spins

 In popular culture

-Several of the aforementioned concepts are shown in the 1980 film Cloud Dancer, which technical advisor and chief pilot was the former world champion aerobatic pilot Tom Poberezny.
+Several of the aforementioned concepts are shown in the 1980 film Cloud Dancer, whose technical advisor and chief pilot was the former world champion aerobatic pilot Tom Poberezny.

 Governing bodies

 The FAI is the international governing body for all airborne sports.
 Its Commission Internationale de Voltige Aerienne (CIVA) governs competition aerobatics.
 While FAI itself oversees international competitions, it recognizes national aero clubs to regulate competition aerobatics locally.
 A national aero club often delegates this responsibility to an affiliate organization focused on aerobatics.

 In the U.S., the International Aerobatic Club (IAC) is the National Aeronautic Association's delegate for aerobatics.

 In the UK, the Royal Aero Club designates the British Aerobatic Association (BAeA) to fill this role.
 In South Africa the FAI appoints the Aeroclub of South Africa which in turn appoints the Sport Aerobatic Club of South Africa to manage all aerobatic events.